VoltCruelerz/OwlMarble-Magic/classes/barbarian/Barbarian.md

 ## Feral Instinct - 7 [Updated]

 Starting at 7th level, your instincts are so honed that you have advantage on Initiative rolls and Dexterity saving throws.

+## Instinctive Pounce - 7 [TCOE]

+As part of the bonus action you use to enter your rage, you can move up to half your speed.

 ## Overwhelming Critical - 9 [Updated]